 Peeling cucumbers for this salad recipe is optional, depending on your texture preference and whether the cucumbers have a thick skin.
 I use thin skin varieties like English cucumbers that come wrapped in plastic that I don't need to peel.

-My best advice is to get everything ready but don't mix the cucumbers and the dressing until ready to chill and then serve.
+My best advice is to get everything ready, but don't mix the cucumbers and the dressing until ready to chill and serve.
 While you will still enjoy the flavor, the cucumbers lose a bit of integrity to the acid in the marinade and become a little soggy.
 Secretly, I love them soggy too, but dinner guests may not be impressed.

 Yes, you can use any cucumber for this salad, but Persian or English cucumbers are especially great for their thin skins and fewer seeds.
 If you use another kind of cucumber, just peel the thick skin and remove the seeds for the best texture and taste.

-Asian Spicy Cucumber Salad
+Spicy Asian Cucumber Salad

 Ingredients